usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/populate-db-example.rst

 		.. code-block:: shell

-			$ uforge org repo create --name "RedHat 7" --repoUrl http://<your-repo> --type RPM --officiallySupported -u $ADMIN -p $PASS
+			$ uforge org repo create --name "RedHat 7" --repoUrl http://<your-repo> --type RPM --coreRepository -u $ADMIN -p $PASS

 		The ``--name`` specified here is the “tagname” that will be shown in the UI when creating an appliance.
 		The ``--repoUrl`` can be either ``http://`` or ``file://``.

-		.. warning:: You must use the ``--officiallySupported`` flag for all officially supported OSes.
+		.. warning:: You must use the ``--coreRepository`` flag for all officially supported OSes.
 If you do not include this argument the packages will not appear in the install profile of appliances built with the corresponding operating system.
-Do not use ``--officiallySupported`` for distributions that are part of the core distribution.
-For example, epel or vmwatools are not officially part of the distribution, therefore you should not use ``--officiallySupported`` when adding such repositories.
+Do not use ``--coreRepository`` for distributions that are part of the core distribution.
+For example, epel or vmwatools are not officially part of the distribution, therefore you should not use ``--coreRepository`` when adding such repositories.

 	7. You must then add the specific UForge tool repository.
 The repository to attach for RedHat Enterprise Linux version 7 arch x86_64 is the following: